 Take France—sadly, a country once known as the romantic capital of Europe is now on high alert for terrorism.

 Being aware of travel warnings is really important, as their timing can affect your ability to claim.

-If something happens out of the blue, like a riot or an epidemic (like Zika virus), then your travel insurer will generally cover you if you need to change your plans, provided you took out the cover before the alert or warning was issued.
+If something happens out of the blue, like a natural disaster or an epidemic (like Zika virus), then your travel insurer will generally cover you up to the limit of your policy if you need to change your plans, provided you took out the cover before the alert or warning was issued.

 Basically, if it was a foreseeable risk, you generally won’t be covered.

 When buying travel insurance, the best place to start is to research your destination on Smartraveller.gov.au, where DFAT publish any travel warnings.
 Just look up your destination and take

 note of any warnings—then it’s a simple matter of choosing a policy that covers the things DFAT says to watch

 It’s also important to make sure your travel insurance covers all your destinations.
 Even if you’re only staying